 Collecting batteries before they deteriorate means they can be recycled appropriately, saving valuable components for reuse and reducing the risk to people and the environment.

-Alternatively you can drop these off at an EcoDrop recycling centre.
+Alternatively, you can drop these off at an EcoDrop Resource Recovery Centre(external link).